-The purpose of prospective review will be to examine and analyze regional data and apply it when making predictions of capacity, service volume, and cost.
+The purpose of prospective review is to examine and analyze regional data and apply it when making predictions of capacity, service volume, and cost.

-Prospective reviews will be conducted by reviewing the findings of concurrent and retrospective reviews and broadly applying them to the NMRE's entire region.
-The NMRE will review this information making comparisons across CMHSP services area.
-The level of detail will be commensurate with the level of review (i.e., provider specific for providers, provider and population comparisons for the PIHP service delivery area, and regional for the Operations Committee.)
+Prospective reviews are conducted by reviewing the findings of concurrent and retrospective reviews and broadly applying them to the NMRE's entire region.
+The NMRE reviews this information making comparisons across the CMHSPs' services area.
+The level of detail is commensurate with the level of review (i.e., provider-specific for providers, provider and population comparisons for the PIHP service delivery area, and regional for the Operations Committee.)
 This method of quick comparisons across CMHSP service may identify areas for further review.
 This broad analysis of performance, when applied to what was anticipated or predicted, may allow leaders to make informed judgments about processes, define opportunities for improvement and design, and decide whether existing services are meeting program objectives.

-Summaries of these reports will be provided to the QOC at least quarterly.
+Summaries of these reports are provided to the QOC at least quarterly.